Ong Tiang Swee: Family History

 Ong was the son of Ong Ewe Hai (1830-1889), a leading Sarawakian merchant and Rajah Charles Brooke's advisor on Chinese Affairs, and also confidant.

 Generations of the Ong family played a prominent role for the Hokkien community in Sarawak.
 His father, Ong Ewe Hai was a prominent Kapitan China to the Hokkien community of Sarawak, and a successful businessman in multiple fields.
-His son, Ong Kwan Hin also succeeded him as Kapitan China.
+His son, Ong Kwan Hin later succeeded him as Kapitan China.
 Both Ong Tiang Swee and Ong Kwan Hin were the first two Chinese people nominated to the Sarawak Council Negri (Legislative Council) in 1937.
+His son-in-law, Wee Kheng Chiang, established Bian Chang Bank (later merged as part of CIMB Group) in Kuching, Sarawak, and later established the United Chinese Bank with six other partners, today known as the United Overseas Bank (UOB).
 His grandson, Ong Kee Hui, also went into business and subsequently public service, where he co-founded the Sarawak United People's Party (SUPP), Sarawak's first political party in 1959.
 Kee Hui later served as the Minister of Local Government and Housing, and established the Ministry of Science Technology & Environment under Tun Razak's Cabinet.
-His son-in-law, Wee Kheng Chiang, established Bian Chang Bank (now known as CIMB Group) in Kuching, Malaysia, and later established the United Chinese Bank with six other partners, today known as the United Overseas Bank (UOB).

 Little is known of Ong's childhood as much of the family records were destroyed in the chaos of the Japanese occupation of Sarawak during World War II.
 His grandfather migrated from Fujian Province, China, to Singapore in the first half of the 19th century and subsequently to Kuching.
 His father, Ong Ewe Hai, arrived in Sarawak in 1846, a few years after the Sultan of Brunei ceded it to James Brooke, the first of the White Rajahs.